🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 I'll give you that.

-My wife is probably going to correct me if it's a good idea.
+My wife is probably going to correct me if you're not going to be able to do that.

-The correct phrase is I couldn't care less, which means you care so little that it's impossible to carry any less.
+The correct phrase is I couldn't care less, which means you care so little that it's impossible to care any less.

 Guys, you're seeing it in real time.